fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

 - Use FetchType.LAZY for @ManyToOne and @OneToMany.
 Simply because there is no good reason to do it differently.
   See: https://stackoverflow.com/a/27520593

+### B - Service / API

+- Minimal Zipcode service (hardcoded and hacky) and a fake Court service

+- Core service tests written before the implementation.
+  Tests are a bit minimal: Only checking a few data fields.
+They should check everything.
+  Also we are assuming that certain fields are nullable in the database, which they may not be in reality.

+- Using a mock for the CourtService, because this is an external service.
+  Check this service by verifying the interaction with the mock.